Xiao-Li Meng

 Xiao-Li Meng (孟晓犁; born 1963) is a Chinese American statistician and the Whipple V. N. Jones Professor of Statistics at Harvard University.
-He received the COPSS Presidents' Award in 2001.
 He has written numerous research papers about Markov chain Monte Carlo algorithms and other statistical methodology.

+Early life

+Meng received his B.Sc. from Fudan University in 1982 and his Ph.D. in statistics from Harvard University in 1990.

+Career

 From 2004 to 2012, Meng was the Chair of Harvard's Department of Statistics, where he helped create innovative new statistics courses designed to give students a more positive impression of the subject.
 He edited the journals Bayesian Analysis from 2003 to 2005 and Statistica Sinica from 2005 to 2008.
-On August 14, 2012, Xiao-Li Meng was appointed dean of Harvard Graduate School of Arts and Sciences (GSAS).
+On August 14, 2012, Xiao-Li Meng was appointed dean of Harvard Graduate School of Arts and Sciences.
+Since its inception in 2019, he has been the editor of the Harvard Data Science Review.